standardebooks/manual/3-the-structure-of-an-ebook.rst

 Copyright Page
 ==============

 The copyright page includes information about the copyright status of the work.
-All Standard Ebooks are in the US Public domain, and use a standardized “copyright” page to explain this.
+All Standard Ebooks are in the U.S. Public domain, and use a standardized “copyright” page to explain this.

 Copyright pages are usually part of the front matter of a book, but in the case of Standard Ebooks productions they are back matter, and the last item in the book.